 Lecture by Seth Schein University of California, Davis 4:30 pm in Carpenter Library B21 Tea at 4:00 pm in the Quita Woodward Room

-Private practice of Psychoanalysis, Psychotherapy and Clinical Supervision, Ardmore, PA Faculty, Institute of the Psychoanalytic Center of Philadelphia Faculty, Center for Psychoanalysis, Department of Psychiatry, Albert Einstein Medical Center “Means and Ends in Hitchcock’s Vertigo, ...
+Private practice of Psychoanalysis, Psychotherapy and Clinical Supervision, Ardmore, PA Faculty, Institute of the Psychoanalytic Center of Philadelphia Faculty, Center for Psychoanalysis, Department of Psychiatry, Albert Einstein Medical Center "Means and Ends in Hitchcock's Vertigo, or Kant You ...